talyssonoc/CommonRegexRuby/README.md

 API
 ===

+Instance methods will return the results relative to the text passed at the constructor.
+Class methods will receive a text as parameter and return the results relative to it.

-Possible properties and its equivalent methods:
+Possible instance and class methods:

 * `get_dates([text])`
 * `get_times([text])`